 - Use a good quality scale that is accurate.

 - Follow a brewing guide very closely (so you get even extraction).

 - If you really want to nail it – record everything in the beginning (use a brew journal, so you know where to start next time).

 For example – let’s say you create a really really good brew.
 Record how you did it: Maybe you used ‘X’ amount of coffee, your water was ‘X’ degrees in temperature, and you spent ‘X’ minutes pouring; Write it down in a notebook, and slightly change variables to get different results!

 Don’t ignore the cleaning part

-Cleaning your gear is the last sexy part about making coffee, but Sweet Maria’s mentions in their framework for brewing the best cup of coffee (4).
+Cleaning your gear is the least sexy part about making coffee, but Sweet Maria’s mentions in their framework for brewing the best cup of coffee (4).

-A good rule of thumb is: if you smell an odor from your equipment, clean it.
+A good rule of thumb is: if you smell an odour from your equipment, clean it.
 If you can’t remember the last time you cleaned your brewer, clean it.

 Give your brewing equipment the clean it deserves once you’re finished with it to ensure its devoid of coffee oils before you begin next time.
 Your taste buds will thank you.